sanjaykumar-ML-AI/Sales_Dashboard/README.md

-Ecom Sales Analysis Project using Power BI
+Sales Analysis Project using Power BI

 Project Overview:
-The Ecom Sales Analysis project mailny focuses on understanding sales trends and Products Performances to help businesses make informed decisions.
+Sales Analysis project mailny focuses on understanding sales trends and Products Performances to help businesses make informed decisions.
 The project aims to identify key factors such as top-performing products, high-revenue regions that contribute significantly to overall sales performance.

 Problem Statement:
 Businesses often struggle to pinpoint which products, regions, drive the revenue significantly.
 This project addresses that challenge by analyzing sales data to extract meaningful patterns and insights that can guide strategic planning and improve overall business growth.